Skip to main content

 This allows you to tailor the limits according to your consumption habits.
 For example, if organization capacity for Portal is limited to 4 GB and there's only one Portal group, you can set its limit to be 4 GB as well.
 This group limit can then be divided between File Stream and Projects by setting feature limits.

-Suppose that you set feature limits of 2 GB for both File Stream and Projects.
-If this month you need 3 GB for Projects, you can adjust your feature limits accordingly.
-This will then leave only 1 GB for File Stream.
+If you set feature limits of 2 GB for File Stream and 2 GB for Projects, but this month you need 3 GB for Projects, you can adjust your feature limits accordingly.
+This will then leave only 1 GB for File Stream since 3 GB will be spent on Projects.

-Setting the Projects or File Stream limit lower than the amount already spent results in a warning message in the Add Group Limit dialog.
+Setting the Projects or File Stream limit lower than the amount already spent raises a warning in the Add Group Limit dialog.

 Increase organization capacityโ€‹

-The analysis capacity resets on the first day of each month.
-When needed, you can increase the monthly analysis capacity for your organization by contacting your sales representative.
+The analysis capacity resets on the first day of every month.
+When needed, you can get an extension to your analysis capacity by means of the so-called Flex.

 The Flex option is a promotional add-on to your license provided by ReversingLabs.
 It increases the analysis capacity allocated to your account for a limited time period.
 During this time, you get more capacity for processing your packages.